EdJoPaTo/project-below/README.md

 # Project below

-> Quickly find or run commands in many projects below the current directory
+> Quickly find or run commands in many projects

 As I have many projects I often do the same tasks in multiple projects (like `git fetch`).